What Is Microlearning? +6 Examples to Inspire You (2023)

 Let’s get into the nitty gritty of performance support tools with the example of Whatfix.
 Whatfix is a digital adoption platform that helps implement effective software training for your employees.
 Besides dividing the course content into small chunks to enable microlearning, Whatfix also makes learning interactive.
 This is accomplished with the help of in-app interactive walkthroughs that guide employees through complex digital processes.
 You can also embed a self-help center directly into the application or software for employees to search for contextual answers to their queries.

 According to Forrester, “employees are 75 percent more likely to watch a video than to read documents, emails or web articles”.

 Training videos can be integrated directly into your site or shared privately on a video hosting platform (such as YouTube) to deliver to remote employees.
 Employees can access training videos whenever they want and take their time to absorb the information offered.
 Shorter instructional videos help ensure that employees stay engaged throughout the lesson and can apply their knowledge immediately.

 CRM Learning provides videos that organizations use to provide employees with effective online and classroom training.
 These learning videos can be streamed from CRM learning’s proprietary LMS or your organization’s own LMS.

 Podcasts personalize training by creating a conversational framework that improves effectiveness and retention.
 It allows employees to access training at different times depending on their workload and availability.

-Podcasts are specifically useful for auditory learners, i.e the people who learn best through listening.
-Most of the training methods are designed for visual learners because they constitute the majority (60 percent).
+Podcasts deliver content through small learning steps supported by small chunks of content and easily digestible information.
+Podcasts are specifically helpful for auditory learners, i.e., people who learn best through listening.
+Most training methods are designed for visual learners because they constitute the majority (60%).

 Research done by Sultan Qaboos University, Oman studied the effect of including podcasts as a microlearning tool.
 The before and effect of its usage is depicted in the graph below.